 I think I’ve told you that I’m writing a book.
 After an eight month process with two amazing book coaches, I’m ready to actually start writing.
 We worked out the big idea, the overall outline and all the details that will fill the pages.
 Wanna know more?

-Based on our work at Development Without Limits, this book will be geared toward everyday people who care about making change in the world.
+This book will be geared toward everyday people who care about making change in the world.
 The idea is that most Changemakers believe they have to give themselves entirely to their cause; this leaves them burned out, lonely, and disconnected.
 But the truth is that by changing the way they show up in the world, they can make a lasting difference without losing themselves.

 Changemakers are everywhere.
 They are the clerk at the grocery store, the second grade teacher at your son’s school, the ex-CEO who’s looking for meaning, the inspired college student, the divorced mom, the retired veteran…